kris2pherdenial/Match-Cats/README.md

 # Match-Cats
 My final project for Code-In-Place 2026.
 A simple tile-matching game with cats.
+Written in Python with tkinter library.

 # How to Play:
 - Click two tiles to reveal the cats